Pulkit-Sanan/lakshya-prototype/README.md

 - There is a lack of successful indigenous deterrent systems.
 - Improving targeting is essential to optimize operational effectiveness.
 - A mentor visit to the Army General Cantonment in Jalandhar identified the problem, as highlighted by Army personnel.

-## Related Works / Literature Survey

-1. **Lockheed Martin Sniper Advanced Targeting Pod (ATP)**: A precision targeting pod used in military aircraft for long-range target detection, tracking, and engagement.
-2. **L3Harris WESCAM MX-Series EO/IR Turrets**: Targeting systems used in airborne surveillance and maritime domains.
-3. **Raytheon Technologies - Multi-Spectral Targeting Systems (MTS)**: A family of multi-spectral imaging and targeting systems used in military aircraft.

 ## Problem Statement & Objectives